top of page

 UPDATE FROM THE FILMMAKERS:

-The Third Country will premier in Los Angeles at Dances With Films in June 2024.
-In addition, screenings will be scheduled in Burmese communities throughout Georgia in 2024-25.
-The filmmakers are currently fundraising to support the tour and to extend the short film to a feature length.
+The Third Country premiered in Los Angeles at Dances With Films Summer 2024.
+In addition, screenings will be scheduled in Burmese communities throughout Georgia in 2025.
+The filmmakers are currently fundraising to support the impact tour and to extend the short film to a feature length.

 SUPPORT THE FILM